glesica/Neo4j.jl/README.md

 ```julia
 propnode = createnode(graph, Dict{AbstractString,Any}("a" => "A", "b" => 1))
 ```
-Create a node with some properties
+Create nodes with some properties
 ```julia
 from = createnode(graph, Dict{AbstractString,Any}("a" => "A", "b" => 1))
 to = createnode(graph)